lorebiondi3/IoT-project/documentation.md

 }
 ```
-This function simply choose randomly a new accettable (within 40% and 60%) humidity value to set in the house and publish it on the topic *actuator* (*publisher_topic*) as a json message.
-This message is a simple one, composed only by one field: *{"humidity":43}*.
+This function simply choose randomly a new accettable (within 40% and 60%) humidity value to set in the house and publish it on the topic **actuator** (*publisher_topic*) as a json message.
+Also in this case, the message is a simple one, composed only by one field: *{"humidity" : 43}*.

 ### Actuator
 The MQTT device receives remote commands by **subscribing on the topic *actuator***.
 By **publishing** on the same topic, the Java Collector can regulate the humidity levels in the house.